- Who should join APNA?

 Student membership is $25.00.
 It is only available to full-time students in a nursing program and who can provide evidence of full-time status.
-The Student must send in a letter from their dean, registrar, or program director which verifies full-time status in a nursing program.
+An email from the student's dean, registrar, or program director which verifies full-time status in a nursing program must be received.
 Student members may not vote or hold office, but they may serve on committees, councils and task forces.
 Students will be mailed a copy of JAPNA and will receive APNA News by email.

 Learn More: Student Application Process